dhrv-sham/aws-deployment/Readme.md

 ##### Deployment on EKS
 * selector focus on the which pods to be managed
 * labels gives the key - value assignment to the ind either deployment , services , pods
+* Loadbalancer exposes the services to an single External Ip
+* Nodeport expose the services to every unique Ip id to every cluster
 ```yaml
 apiVersion: apps/v1
 kind: Deployment